hbeni/fgcom-mumble/README.md

 ### Included Antenna Patterns

 **Note: Not all patterns are included to conserve repository space.
-Some patterns must be generated by users.**
+Some patterns must be generated by users.
+Some of these needs improvements**

 #### Ground-based Antennas (155 patterns)
 - **Yagi Antennas**: 116 patterns covering HF (7-28MHz), VHF (50-144MHz), and UHF (432MHz) bands